AdaCore/training_material/courses/misc_tools/labs/100_gnatstub/lab.rst

 :toolname:`GNATstub` Lab
 --------------------------

-* We are going implement a simple math package that does addition and subtraction
+* We are going to implement a simple math package that does addition and subtraction

    * The exectuable takes 3 numbers on the command line - adds the first two, subtracts the third, and prints the result